 Kissing that includes oral play is recognized almost worldwide as sexually meaningful signals.
 A kiss on the mouth, with tongue action, is often used to communicate the emotional connection that is prerequisite to an intimate mating relationship.
 Some mammals "kiss" before mating as a way of stimulating a partner's maternal instincts.
 Dolphins nibble, cats give playful bites, dogs lick faces or nuzzle flanks and chimps press lips in their courtship.

 This exchange of body chemicals stimulates each other and causes strong physiological changes in both partners.
 Additional blood flows to selected parts of the body.
 Even the ear lobes enlarge with extra blood.
 Humans are the only species that have ear lobes.
 It appears that ear lobes have evolved only on humans and that they are body arousal points.
-(Now that the secret is out, some "crank" is going to demand everyone hide their ear lobes with ear brassieres!)
+(Now that the secret is out, some "crank" is going to demand everyone hides their ear lobes with ear brassieres!)

 Physiological changes take place all over the body from kissing.
 Sensitivity and sensations of pleasure feelings increase throughout the body.
 The feeling of pain is suppressed.
 Wonderful tensions increase and there is an overpowering craving for release and satisfaction.
 This wonderful, (add your own descriptive words here) pleasure and relief from the mating act is the powerful drive that has kept the species from dying off.

-Unfortunately, kissing does not work well by yourself so it is best to find a partner.
+Unfortunately, kissing does not work well by yourself, so it is best to find a partner.
 Finding a willing healthy partner is the problem.
 And where do you go after the kissing gets boring?

 If he or she whom you are kissing is normally healthy, 95 percent of the bacteria swapped are harmless and naturally occurring in both of your bodies.
 Probably all the "foreign" and unfriendly bacteria picked up from your partner would be identified by your own immune system and soon exterminated.
 It is likely that you may even benefit from "swapping spit" by picking up some new friendly bacteria that can help your body's operation by assisting in digestion and metabolism of food, synthesizing vitamins and helping to eliminate waste materials.
-Hopefully the health benefits from kissing will outweigh the possibility of catching something negative from your partner.
+Hopefully, the health benefits from kissing will outweigh the possibility of catching something negative from your partner.
 (That is what you are hoping for, right?)